luistinygod/WordPress-geeSearch-plus/gsearch-plus/readme.txt

 = Notes =
-* This release is not compatible with the new multisite feature of WordPress 3.0 yet.
-We're working on that!
+* This release is compatible with multisite single blog installation
 * This release is compatible with all WordPress versions since 3.5.
 If you are still using an older one, upgrade your WordPress **NOW!**